 The Diablo 4 beta rewards are as follows:

 - ‘Early Voyager’ title: Hit level 20

 - ‘Beta Wolf Pack’ cosmetic reward: Get one character up to level 20

 Diablo 4 beta content

-Blizzard has revealed that the closed beta will invite players to “test Diablo 4’s robust end-game offerings using specific gameplay data.”
+A previous closed beta invited players to “test Diablo 4’s robust end-game offerings using specific gameplay data.”
 Diablo 4’s general manager Rod Fergusson and game director Joe Shely also released an update video in September outlining exactly what players could look forward to from the closed beta.

-That’s everything we know so far about the Diablo 4 beta testing phases.
+That’s everything we know about the Diablo 4 beta testing phases.
 In the meantime, why not check out our guide to the best games like Diablo on PC to bridge the gap between now and Diablo 4’s eventual release?
-Alternatively, get yourself caught up on all of the Diablo 4 classes so you know which one you’re going to pick when the big day rolls around.
+Alternatively, get yourself caught up on all the Diablo 4 classes, so you know which one you’ll pick when the big day rolls around.